CAPLTER/caplter-research-protocols/CoreBirding/CoreBirding_PointCount_Protocol.md

 * Write the number of individuals observed in the appropriate distance columns.

-* Do not count young in nest as individuals.
-If the nest is linked to an adult individual in the count, you can enter the young in nest in the notes for that line.
+* Do not count the young in a nest as individuals.
+If the nest is linked to an adult individual in the count, you can record the young in nest in the notes for that line.
+Likewise, do not count the dependent young of precocial species (e.g. ducks and quail).
+Only count adults and independent juveniles.
+Dependent young can be recorded in the notes.

 * If a bird moves during the count, record only the distance at which it was first observed.